eserlxl/LLMEngine/docs/SECURITY.md

 `Utils::execCommand()` uses `posix_spawn()` and does not route through a shell, eliminating shell injection risks:

+- **Platform-specific**: This function is only available on POSIX systems (Linux, macOS).
+On Windows, it returns an empty vector and logs an error.
 - No shell involvement: commands are executed via `posix_spawn()` with explicit argv vectors.
 - Control characters are rejected: newlines, tabs, carriage returns, and all control characters are blocked.
 - Shell metacharacters are rejected: `|`, `&`, `;`, `$`, `` ` ``, `<`, `>`, parentheses, brackets, and wildcards are blocked.
 - Whitelist approach: only alphanumeric, single spaces, hyphens, underscores, dots, and slashes are allowed.
 - Multiple consecutive spaces are rejected to prevent obfuscation.
+- **Output size limits**: To prevent memory exhaustion from user-controlled commands, output is limited to 10,000 lines with a maximum line length of 1MB per line.

 Security benefits:
 - Bypasses shell interpretation entirely.
 - Validation is enforced as defense-in-depth.
+- Resource limits protect against denial-of-service attacks.
 - Only trusted commands should be passed to this function.

 ## Provider Selection Safety